Pretty-SFOS/opal/README.md

     app->setOrganizationName("harbour-myapp"); // needed for Sailjail
     app->setApplicationName("harbour-myapp");
     QScopedPointer<QQuickView> view(SailfishApp::createView());

-    view->engine()->addImportPath(SailfishApp::pathTo("qml/modules").toString());
+    // add module search path so Opal modules can be found view->engine()->addImportPath(SailfishApp::pathTo("qml/modules").toString());

     view->setSource(SailfishApp::pathToMainQml());
     view->show();
     return app->exec();
 }
 ```

-8. If everything is setup correctly, you can now use Opal by importing the
+8. If everything is set up correctly, you can now use Opal by importing the
     modules.
 For the About page component you would have to write in QML:

         import Opal.About 1.0